Nnadijoshuac/telegram-dlmm-bot/README.md

 # Saros DLMM Telegram Bot

-> ⚡ Built for Hackathon – Demo-ready Telegram Bot for Saros DLMM
+> ⚡ A hackathon-grade DeFi Telegram bot for Saros DLMM.

 A Telegram bot that brings DeFi liquidity management to your fingertips.
 Set up alerts, monitor positions, and manage your Saros DLMM pools through simple, interactive conversations.

+   Screenshot 2025-09-30 004624.png

 ## The Problem